 According to Forbes, the marijuana industry was a $9.7 billion industry in 2017 and is expected to grow to $57 billion by 2027.
 This growth is expected despite the fact that marijuana remains a Schedule I drug (along with ecstasy, LSD, and heroin) and is illegal at the federal level.
 In an ever-growing disconnect, however, medical marijuana is legal in 29 states, and nine states and Washington, DC, have legalized marijuana for recreational use for adults 21 and older.
 With recent medical studies indicating the regulated use of marijuana may help stem the rising opioid addiction helping to bring the issue of legalization to the forefront, careful diligence and oversight will be key to creating a safe, legal, and profitable marketplace.

-Call it cannabis, pot, ganja, weed, or any of a host of other names, conflicting regulations concerning marijuana have created burgeoning black and gray and black markets.
+Call it cannabis, pot, ganja, weed, or any of a host of other names, conflicting regulations concerning marijuana have created burgeoning black and gray markets.
 Limits on the amount of marijuana that can be legally sold in the market by individual growers in Colorado, for instance, have created a shadow market for the substance that cannibalizes the legal marijuana trade in that state.
 The federal prohibition against transporting marijuana across state lines has left nearly a million pounds of marijuana moldering in Oregon, depressing revenues and decreasing the taxes the state is able to collect.
 In recent months there has been a significant uptick in the number of deaths and severe illnesses tied to synthetic marijuana products laced with poison.